httptoolkit/httptoolkit-website/src/posts/netlify-function-error-reporting-with-sentry.md

 draft: false
 ---

-Netlify functions are a quick, easy & powerful tool, but they can be even more difficult to debug & monitor than traditional server applications.
+[Netlify functions](https://www.netlify.com/docs/functions/) are a quick, easy & powerful tool, but like most serverless platforms, they can be even more difficult to debug & monitor than traditional server applications.
 It's a hard environment to precisely recreate locally, there's no machine you can SSH into in a pinch, and no built-in error notifications.

 Your code is going to break eventually, and you need the tools to fix it.